The times, they are a-changing!

 What’s involved:

-- Determining which apps should be retained/replaced
+- Determining which apps to retain/upgrade/replace

 Challenges to consider:

-- Gathering accurate and up-to-date data
+- Gathering accurate and current data

 - Identifying the root causes of issues and inefficiencies